 1. Price Proposal

 The price proposal should contain all pricing information relative to performing the audit engagement described in this proposal request.
-The total all-inclusive maximum price proposal is to contain all direct and indirect costs including all out-of-pocket expenses.
+The total all-inclusive maximum price proposal is to contain all direct and indirect costs, including all out-of-pocket expenses.

 2. Manner of Payment